djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 30>28.27.
 $$

-This small difference points toward slightly more close pairs than CSR at that scale, but it is far too small a calculation to establish statistically significant clustering.
+This small difference suggests slightly more nearby pairs than expected under CSR at that scale, but the calculation alone does not establish statistically significant clustering.

----

-## 19. K is cumulative
+## K is cumulative

-A key property of Ripley's $K$ function is that it is cumulative.
+A key feature of Ripley's $K$ function is that it is cumulative.

 If